DreamCloud Mattress Review

 The DreamCloud also has a “Forever Warranty” which gives a lifetime warranty that protects the mattress from defects in materials and worksmanship.
 For more information, the link below at www.DreamCloudSleep.com has more information.

-The DreamCloud mattress is very reasonably priced – coming in at $1199 for a Queen, (you can get 15% off sitewide by clicking here) which is a good price given the quality materials and construction used in this mattress.
+The DreamCloud mattress is very reasonably priced -- coming in at $1199 for a Queen, (you can get $200 off the mattress by clicking here) which is a good price given the quality materials and construction used in this mattress.

-The DreamCloud Sleep hybrid bed is a excellent luxury hybrid coil / foam / latex mattress that provides the benefits of both innerspring and memory foam materials.
+The new, updated DreamCloud Sleep hybrid bed is a excellent luxury hybrid coil / foam mattress that provides the benefits of both innerspring and memory foam materials.

-The DreamCloud provides an optimal degree of bounce and responsiveness from the coil hybrid design and latex layer included in the construction.
+The DreamCloud also provides an optimal degree of bounce and responsiveness from the coil hybrid design which facilitates moving around in bed during the night and makes this mattress great for sex.

 While this makes the mattress have some motion transfer, there isn’t much due to the multiple layers of memory foam used in the layers that helps minimize movement between sleepers.